PietrzakJustyna/virtualAssistant/README.md

     * `flask run`

 ## Configuration
-You can find some configuration variables in config.py file.
+You can find some configuration variables in config.py file (For example secret_key, which should be replaced for production environment).

 ## Testing
 Unittests are prepared in test_virtualassistant.py.
 To use them to test the app run: